-The KLRCA i-Arbitration Rules will be available in Malay, Indonesian, Arabic, Spanish, Spanish, Korean and Russian.
-Click here to view.
+The KLRCA i-Arbitration Rules will be available in Malay, Indonesian, Arabic, Spanish, Spanish, Korean and Russian soon.

 Rule 1 – General

-a. such disputes shall be settled or resolved by arbitration in accordance with the KLRCA Rules; b. the arbitration shall be conducted and administered by the Kuala Lumpur Regional Centre for Arbitration in accordance with the KLRCA Rules; and c. if the seat of arbitration is Malaysia, Section 41, Section 42, Section 43 and Section 46 of the Malaysian Arbitration Act 2005 (Amended 2011) shall not apply.
+a. such disputes shall be settled or resolved by arbitration in accordance with the KLRCA Rules; b. the arbitration shall be conducted and administered by the Kuala Lumpur Regional Centre for Arbitration in accordance with the KLRCA Rules; and c. if the seat of arbitration is Malaysia, Section 41, Section 42, Section 43 and Section 46 of the Malaysian Arbitration Act 2005 (as amended in 2011) shall not apply.

-- The Rules applicable to the arbitration shall be those in force at the time of commencement of the arbitration unless the parties have agreed otherwise.
+- The KLRCA Rules applicable to the arbitration shall be those in force at the time of commencement of the arbitration unless otherwise agreed by the parties.

-- For avoidance of any doubt, in so far as there is any conflict between Part I and Part II of the Rules, the provisions in Part I shall prevail.
+- To the extent that there is a conflict between Part I and Part II of the KLRCA Rules, the provisions in Part I shall prevail.

 Rule 2 – Commencement of Arbitration

-- The party or parties initiating recourse to arbitration under the Rules shall be required to submit a written request to the Director of the KLRCA together with a copy of the Notice of Arbitration served on the Respondent pursuant to Article 3 and shall be accompanied by the following:
+- The party or parties initiating arbitration under the KLRCA Rules shall submit a request in writing to commence arbitration (hereinafter referred to as the “Commencement Request”) to the Director pursuant to Article 3.
+The Commencement Request shall be accompanied by the following:

-- The date of receipt by the Director of the KLRCA of the request complete with all the accompanying documentation and non-refundable registration fee shall be treated as the date on which the arbitration has commenced.
+- The date on which the Director has received the Commencement Request with all accompanying documentation shall be treated as the date on which the arbitration has commenced.
 The KLRCA will notify the parties of the date of commencement of arbitration.

-- All documents served pursuant to Articles 3, 4, 20, 21, 22, 23 and 24 shall be served on the Director at the same time or immediately thereafter.
+All documents served on the other party pursuant to Articles 3, 4, 20, 21, 22, 23 and 24 shall be served on the Director at the same time or immediately thereafter.

 Rule 4 – Appointment

-- Where the parties have agreed to the Rules, the Director of the KLRCA shall be the appointing authority.
+- Where the parties have agreed to the KLRCA Rules, the Director shall be the appointing authority.

 - Parties are free to determine the number of arbitrators.

-- Where the parties fail to determine the number of arbitrators and the Director does not determine the number having regard to the circumstances of the case, the arbitral tribunal shall:
+- If the parties fail to determine the number of arbitrators and the Director does not determine the number having regard to the circumstances of the case, the arbitral tribunal shall:

-a.
-In the case of an international arbitration, consist of three arbitrators; and b. in the case of a domestic arbitration, consist of a sole arbitrator.
+a. in the case of an international arbitration, consist of three arbitrators; and b. in the case of a domestic arbitration, consist of a sole arbitrator.

-a. the parties are free to agree on the sole arbitrator; or b. if within 30 days of the other party’s receipt of the Notice of Arbitration, the parties have not reached an agreement on the appointment of the sole arbitrator, either party may request for the sole arbitrator to be appointed by the Director of the KLRCA.
+a. the parties are free to agree on the sole arbitrator; or b. if within 30 days of the other party’s receipt of the notice of arbitration, the parties have not reached an agreement on the appointment of the sole arbitrator, any party may request for the sole arbitrator to be appointed by the Director.

-a. each party shall appoint one arbitrator, and the two appointed arbitrators shall choose the third arbitrator, who will act as the presiding arbitrator of the arbitral tribunal; b. if within 30 days after the receipt of a party’s notification of the appointment of an arbitrator the other party has not notified the first party of the arbitrator it has appointed, the first party may request the Director of the KLRCA to appoint the second arbitrator; and c. if within 30 days after the appointment of the second arbitrator the two arbitrators have not agreed on the choice of the presiding arbitrator, the presiding arbitrator shall be appointed by the Director.
+a. each party shall appoint one arbitrator, and the two appointed arbitrators shall choose the third arbitrator, who will act as the presiding arbitrator of the arbitral tribunal; b. if within 30 days after the receipt of a party’s notification of the appointment of an arbitrator the other party has not notified the first party of the arbitrator it has appointed, the first party may request the Director to appoint the second arbitrator; and c. if within 30 days after the appointment of the second arbitrator the two arbitrators have not agreed on the choice of the presiding arbitrator, the presiding arbitrator shall be appointed by the Director.

-- Where the KLRCA upon the request of a party is to appoint a sole arbitrator, a member of the arbitral tribunal or emergency arbitrator, the Director of the KLRCA shall appoint such arbitrator in accordance with the KLRCA Rules.
+- If the KLRCA upon the request of a party is to appoint a sole arbitrator, a member of the arbitral tribunal or emergency arbitrator, the Director shall appoint the arbitrator in accordance with the KLRCA Rules.
 In doing so, the Director at the Director’s discretion may seek such information from the parties as the Director deems appropriate and exercise other powers as vested in the Director by the KLRCA Rules.

-- Where the parties have agreed that any arbitrator is to be appointed by one or more parties, or by any authority agreed by the parties, including where the arbitrators have already been appointed, that agreement shall be treated as an agreement to nominate an arbitrator under these rules and shall be subject to appointment by the Director of the KLRCA in his discretion.
+- Where the parties have agreed that any arbitrator is to be appointed by one or more parties, or by any authority agreed by the parties, including where the arbitrators have already been appointed, that agreement shall be treated as an agreement to nominate an arbitrator under the KLRCA Rules and shall be subject to confirmation by the Director at the Director’s discretion.

 Rule 5 – Challenge to the Arbitrators